-If you’ve been following the blog for a while you’ll know that I’m a really bad cook, but I’ve got a surprise for you today.
+If you’ve been following the blog for a while you’ll know that I’m a really bad cook.
+But I’ve got a surprise for you today.
 I’m actually going to share a recipe GASP!!
 But not one you’d normally use in the kitchen.
-Nope that would be way too dangerous.
-This is a recipe for gesso so you can turn almost anything into a canvas.
+Nope, that would be way too dangerous 😀 This is a recipe for gesso so you can turn almost anything into a canvas.
 Almost anything includes plastic, glass, wood, polystyrene, paper, linen or even a humble palm seed pod.

 How To Turn Almost Anything into a Canvas

 Gesso pronounced guess-o or jess-o has been used for centuries to prime a surface before painting.
-I always say geuss-o but I have no idea if that’s the right way to pronounce it.
-I’m Afrikaans and we have a tendency to say things in a weird way, think “jean pants” 😉 Way back when it was made with lime (not the fruity kind) and resin.
+I always say guess-o but I have no idea if that’s the right way to pronounce it.
+I’m Afrikaans and we have a tendency to say things in a weird way.
+Think “jean pants” 😉 Way back when it was made with lime (not the fruity kind) and resin.
 Famous artists like Leonardo used calcium sulfate and rabbit skin glue.
-Eewwww, that’s so not going to happen here.
-To make your own all you need is some PVA glue, craft paint and talcum powder.
+Ewwww, that’s so not going to happen here.
+To make your own all you need is some PVA glue, craft paint, and talcum powder.

 The gesso you buy in arts and crafts shops consists of three parts; a binder, chalk or gypsum and color pigment, normally white.
 To make your own you’ll need: